-About Manna Café Ministries and Kenny York
+About Manna and Kenny York

 Manna Café was chartered as a non-profit in February 2009; fifteen months later, the Yorks relocated to Clarksville, TN, after area leaders expressed the need for such an organization.
-Three days later, the Flood of 2010 hit, and Kenny launched full speed into disaster relief via food distribution.
+Three days later, the flood of 2010 hit, and Kenny launched full speed into disaster relief via food distribution.
 A few days later, Manna Café served its first mobile, outdoor hot meal to 35 guests.

 Frequently Asked Questions